NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 );
 ```

-Let's have a look at the data we want to plot, by logging it to the  with `console.log(JSON.stringify(iterations, null, 2))` to get
+Let's have a look at the data we want to plot, by logging it to the console with `console.log(JSON.stringify(iterations, null, 2))`, which should return the following data:

 ```json
 [